rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

    ```
 2. Run the script that triggers the Cloudformation deployment.
 The script packages deployable artifacts
 such as AWS Lambda functions, copies all the artifacts to an S3 bucket, and then executes the
 Cloudformation script from that S3 bucket.
+Ensure you include a unique-prefix that is short and easily remembered.

 	```bash
 	./deploy-s3-objects.sh <your-unique-prefix>